5 Examples of Great Lead Generation Forms for Landing Pages

 - CTA Headline: In this case the headline doubles as the CTA.
 Love the simplicity.

-- Short: Again, one thing that makes this form great like the others is that it is short and there isn’t unnecessary fields to fill out, CEOs everywhere thank you.
+- Short: Again, one thing that makes this form great like the others is that it is short and there aren’t unnecessary fields to fill out, CEOs everywhere thank you.

 - What you get: In this simplistic landing page, The Ladders still managed to tell visitors what they are signing up for.
 Quick and to the point.